damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/field-marketing/index.md

 Field marketing includes event marketing and swag production.

-## Events
+## Events Overview

 * People and especially the CEO should go shaking hands, even at small events.
 * If you go talk at small events you'll see that over time you get into bigger ones.
 * People that you meet in person are more likely to become evangelists for you.
-* Attend conferences, especially OSCON
+* Attend conferences, especially OSCON.
-* Get GitLab team members out to meet people in the community
+* Get GitLab team members out to meet people in the community.

+## Events Goals
+- Evangelism (brand) - Talk to as many people as we can about GitLab.
+Our booth presence we must be friendly, knowledgeable, and outgoing.
+- Sales leads (revenue) - We will collect business cards and email addresses for potential leads.
+- Hiring (company) - Always be recruiting.
+See someone doing a great job of evangelism for another product?
+Ask that person for coffee.
+- Partnership (channel) - Organizations adding support for GitLab and/or shipping GitLab with their offering.
+- Product Direction - what is the market asking for, in need of and willing to pay for.
+- Drive audience to any talks/ events we are having

+## How We Evaluate Events
+- Price/ Budget
+- Location- tops cities for developers and can we tag on another event?
+- Attendees- who’s attending?
+Is it the right audience for us? entrepreneurs vs engineers
+- Size- go bigger
+- What will our presence be?
+Who can/ can we go, participate, speak, booth?

+We want to strike a good balance between: community and enterprise events.

+## Speaker Portal

+* Catalogue of talks and speaker briefs we have done or can do.
+Contact community@gitlab.com for access.

 ## Meetups